MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 Crashes.setListener(customListener);
 ```

-In case you are only interested in customizing one of the callbacks, use the `AbstractCrashesListener` instead:
+In case you are only interested in customizing some of the callbacks, use the `AbstractCrashesListener` instead:

 ```java
 AbstractCrashesListener customListener = new AbstractCrashesListener() {